FHKatCSW/devid_raspi/README.md

 You can setup the whole raspberry with a oneliner:

-⚠️ Beware: This will start bash script ⚠️
+⚠️ Beware: This will start a bash script ⚠️

 ```
 curl -sSL https://raw.githubusercontent.com/FHKatCSW/devid_raspi/main/raspberry_setup/setup_basic/setup-basic.sh | bash